nathanaelmeister/Lee-_Sebastian_-_Op.70_-_40_Easy_Etudes_for_Cello/README.md

 ## 40 Easy Etudes for Cello; Op.70

 An anthology of 40 cello études.
+(complete Collection of first voice)

 - easy grade.
 - in first position.

-- complete Collection
-- first voice

 **Keys:**